fe-moldark/wesleykent-website/thebasics.markdown

 To viewing tasks running on a machine:<br>
 - I trust you know how this works on Windows, go to task manager
-- With Linux you can use `ps aux` and then `grep` for specific process.
+- With Linux you can use `ps aux` and then `grep` for specific processes.
 To kill by process ID, just `kill PID`

 For current location in the system, use `pwd`.

 When doing searches and other commands using the `2>/dev/null` throws out the stderr to the void, or the `null`.

-Useful logs can be found in `/var/log`.
+Useful logs can always be found in `/var/log`, Windows has Event Viewer, etc.
 <br><br><br>

 ## Finding Information